konstantinosbakos/Natural_Language_Processing_ML/README.md

 ### Confusion Matrix

-A [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) summarizes the performance of the model in the classification problem.
+A [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) summarizes the performance of a model in the classification problem.
 It provides the number of predicted labels that correspond with the actual labels, as well as the predicted labels that do not.
 If the numbers of falsely predicted labels is high, this indicates that something is wrong with the model (assuming the preprocessing of the data is done correctly).

 ### F1-score